-It is anticipated that the PUC and RRC will begin their respective rulemaking processes to adopt rules in accordance with these legislative changes within six months.
-As a result, the specifics on weatherization standards and application, and other changes, may not be finalized until late 2021.
-It is therefore difficult at this time to predict the specifics that may get adopted pursuant to each of these reforms.
-Furthermore, multiple investigations are being conducted by state agencies related to Winter Storm Uri.
+It is therefore difficult at this time to predict the specifics that may get adopted pursuant to each of these reforms, due to the nature of them still being in the publication and comment processes.
+Further, federal and state agencies have ongoing investigations related to Winter Storm Uri.
 The outcome of any such investigations, and how they might impact the regulatory framework or electric market in ERCOT cannot be known at this time.